 23. Fancy Lady Bullet Journal Period Tracker

-Here is another lady period tracker idea by drawing_and_journaling, which is a lovely reminder of the queen that you are!
+Here is another lady period tracker idea, which is a lovely reminder of the queen that you are!
 Divide your sheet into two columns and make the yearly calendar on one half.
 Use the second half to draw a quirky illustration of a woman.
 You can switch this up with any portrait of your choice.

 24. Moody Period Tracking Spread

-We are ending our list with this simplistic yet detailed two-paged period tracker by bulleting_jessandtess.
+We are ending our list with this simplistic yet detailed two-paged period tracker.
 One side of the page has a menstruation-related illustration along with the yearly calendar.
 The next side has the key for different moods and a large text box for notes.
 It is an all-inclusive tracker idea, which is a must add to your BuJo.

 We hope these ideas have inspired you to keep track of your period-health.
 One entry each month in your bullet journal period tracker allows you to have an overview of your moods or symptoms during those days.
 Since it’s an yearly calendar, make it one day, and you only have to update it!

 If you loved these ideas, you can use the Pin image below to save this article on your Pinterest board.
 Also, follow us on Instagram to stay updated!